Dorothy Liu

-Dorothy Liu Yiu-chu (8 July 1934 - 30 March 1997) was a prominent Hong Kong pro-Beijing politician and lawyer.
+Dorothy Liu Yiu-chu (廖瑤珠; 8 July 1934 - 30 March 1997) was a prominent Hong Kong pro-Beijing politician and lawyer.
 She was well known for her independent and outspoken image, as she was one of the few members of the pro-Beijing camp who was willing to stand up to Beijing.

 Early career

 A Hakka of Huiyang ancestry, Liu was born in Hong Kong on 8 July 1934.
 Her father, Dr. Liu Yan-tak was on good terms with senior officials of the People's Republic of China and took her to meetings with him.
 She was named Dorothy because the initial letter D is the fourth in the alphabet, and Dorothy was the fourth of the six children.
 She later dropped her English name to emphasize her Chineseness, but it was still commonly used in the local media and she was nicknamed Dotty, partly because it evoked her eccentric character.

 Liu graduated from the University of Hong Kong in 1956 and went on to study English literature at Oxford University.
 At her father's prompting, she later obtained a second degree in Law at Harvard University.
 She returned to Hong Kong and began practising law in the 1960s and was senior partner of the Liu, Chan & Lam law firm.
 Liu declared her pro-Beijing convictions during the 1967 Leftist riots, although she disagreed with the terrorist tactics of the Leftists.
 Liu was taking a risk by expressing her pro-Beijing sympathies as the colonial government and most of the public were anti-Communists.